gabrielnegreira/aneuQPCR/README.md

 # aneuQPCR
-aneuQPCR is a collection of R functions developed for personal use to support the quantification of bulk aneuploidies using qPCR data.
-Although not structured as a formal R package, this repository can be helpful for anyone who needs to:
+aneuQPCR is a collection of R functions developed for the quantification of bulk aneuploidies using qPCR data.
+This project can be helpful for anyone who needs to:

 - Estimate PCR amplification efficiency on a per-reaction basis and without the need for standard curves.